microsoft/playwright/docs/src/trace-viewer-intro-csharp-java-python.md

 });
 ```

-This will record the trace and place it into the file named `trace.zip`.
+This will record the trace and place it into the file named `trace.zip` in your `test-results` directory.

 ## Opening the trace